iicsydney601/bluemix-db2-cli-mate/README.md

     #0   running   2014-09-09 05:38:20 PM   0.0%   52.9M of 256M   360.8M of 2G

 That's it!
-DB2climate has now successfully deployed to the bluemix cloud.
+DB2climate has now successfully deployed to the Bluemix cloud.

-## ssh into app container ##
+## ssh into DB2climate app container ##
 After the appliction is up and running, issue

 `cf files db2climate logs/stderr.log`